berty/www.berty.tech/bertytech/content/newsletter/news-60/index.md

 ### Berty Builders Meetings

 Our next meeting will be around the release of our alpha.
 It will be Wednesday June 16th at 7pm.
-We will give you more information on meetup (https://www.meetup.com/berty-hq/).
+We will give you more information [on meetup](https://www.meetup.com/berty-hq).
 Make sure to register to have access to future events.